wejhink/react-native-widget-form/README.md

 ### Your own widget
-Widgets must implement the mixin GiftedForm.WidgetMixin - See /widgets/TextAreaWidget.js for example
+Widgets must implement the mixin WidgetForm.WidgetMixin - See /widgets/TextAreaWidget.js for example

 ### Contributing